-Components of Project Implementation and Grant Management Project Implementation Proper Grant Management Finalize the project plans Complete Environmental Compliance requirements Follow your written procedures and the federal standards for project management Select and work with the necessary contractors and participants Implement the project as approved Track the accomplishments of the project Monitor the project through photo documentation Ensure that the project meets the objectives and accomplishments Understand and comply with all federal and CFSC grant requirements Maintain proper accounting of matching contributions and expenses Provide accurate and complete reports on time Spend grant funds in accordance with federal requirements Submit payment requests and documentation required for modifications Document all grant processes, expenses and matching contributions.
+Components of Project Implementation and Grant I Management Project Implementation Proper Grant Management Finalize the project plans Understand and comply with all federal and CFSC Complete Environmental requirements grant requirements Follow your written procedures and the federal Maintain proper accounting of matching standards for project management contributions and expenses Select and work with the necessary contractors Provide accurate and complete reports on time and participants Spend grant funds in accordance with federal Implement the project as approved requirements Track the accomplishments of the project Submit payment requests and documentation Monitor the project with photo documentation required for modifications Ensure that the project meets the objectives and Document all grant processes, expenses and accomplishments matching contributions.

-As a recipient of federal grant funds, your organization is spending U.S. tax dollars and therefore taking on the expectation of accountability and transparency that comes with any government spending.
+As a recipient of federal grant funds, your organization is spending U.S. tax dollars and taking on the expectation of accountability and transparency that comes with any government spending.
 Accountability includes spending the funds in accordance with the subaward agreement, environmental compliance requirements, and federal grant regulations.